kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Recommendation Systems

-Recommendation systems guide choice.
+Recommendation systems guide choice
-They reduce cognitive load.
+They reduce cognitive load
 They shape behavior at scale

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.